-As of 1 July 2020, Development Applications, Construction Certificates, Subdivision Certificates, Occupation Certificates and Complying Development Certificates may be submitted to Council through the NSW Planning Portal.
+As of 31 December 2020, Development Applications, Construction Certificates, Subdivision Certificates, Occupation Certificates and Complying Development Certificates must be submitted to Council through the NSW Planning Portal.

 The first step of the DA process is to organise a pre-lodgement meeting with us.
 The purpose of this meeting is to provide you with advice so that your application can be prepared in a way that enables both a timely assessment and positive outcome.
 This meeting is your opportunity to explain your proposal and discuss any potential issues.
 It may be necessary for our officers to undertake further research so that notes can be prepared for you.

 The supporting documents, reports and plans that you will need to attach to your DA will depend on your proposal and will be discussed at your pre-lodgement meeting.

 3. Lodge your proposal

 Once you have all your supporting documents ready, you can lodge your Development Application online using NSW Planning Portal.